Snowflake-Labs/sfguide-getting-started-dataengineering-ml-snowpark-python/README.md

 In Snowsight, open [setup.sql](setup.sql) and run all SQL statements to create tables and load data from AWS S3.

+*NOTE: If you use different names for objects like database, schema, tables, stages, etc., remember to updated the code and scripts accordingly.*

 ### **Step 2** -- Clone Repo

 * `git clone https://github.com/Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn.git` OR `git clone git@github.com:Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn.git`